 - Redress the existing social disparities among the incarcerated.

 - Maximize public safety and well-being.

 Changing the narrative on incarceration and the incarcerated.
-The smart decarceration approach must examine the utility and function of incarceration, challenge the existing view of currently and formerly incarcerated individuals, and actively welcome those individuals as leaders in decarceration efforts.
+A smart decarceration approach must soberly question the utility and function of incarceration and actively welcome currently and formerly incarcerated individuals as leaders in decarceration efforts.